 Upon the initiative of the Task Force on Youth Employment and Well-being, with a support of Liepaja (Latvia), Naestved (Denmark), Riga (Latvia), Rostock (Germany), Turku (Finland) and Århus (Denmark), the UBC Executive Board decided to establish a temporary Commission on Education.
-This decision will be confirmed by the UBC General Assembly.
-The new commission will be named Learning Cities Commission.
+This decision was confirmed by the UBC General Assembly.
+The new commission is named Learning Cities Commission.

 The new Commission will carry out the work plan of the Task Force on Youth Employment and Well-being.
 It will strengthen the UBC cooperation in the field of education, and also deepen the cooperation with the European Union Strategy for the Baltic Sea Region (EUSBSR) Policy Area Education (PA EDU).
 New projects, workshops and conferences are planned.